Parcel locker: Germany

+Each customer obtains a magnetic stripe card ("Goldcard") and PIN that can be used to identify the customer at Packstation machines and post offices.
+Previously, it was possible to use the Packstation by entering the customer number and the PIN.
+This was changed in 2011 in order to increase security as said by DHL, usage of the Goldcard was mandatory afterwards.
+On 29 October 2012, a mandatory mTAN was introduced, this is transmitted solely in the SMS notification or can be retrieved from the DHL Paket App.
+Each mTAN is valid only for one opening procedure (which may entitle to open several booths if the recipient has received numerous shipments), thereby replacing the PIN.
+Newer Packsations can communicate with the user's mobile phone via Bluetooth if the DHL App is available on the phone.
+A PIN or TAN is then no longer necessary.

+Austria

 Austria's Österreichische Post introduced a virtually identical service called Post.24-Station in November 2006.
 The booths are manufactured by the same company that makes the packstations, KEBA.
 In Vienna, Stations have been erected in supermarkets, petrol stations, and post offices that can easily be reached by public transport.

+Ireland

 In the Republic of Ireland, ParcelMotel is owned by the Nightline courier company.
-ParcelMotel has operated since 2012 and has 124 locations providing over 10,000 locker spaces throughout the Republic of Ireland.
-ParcelMotel also offers a UK address for parcel delivery which allows customers in Ireland to take advantage of free UK delivery.
-They also offer free/business paid return services, motel-to-motel delivery at special rates and a parcel sending service.
+ParcelMotel has operated since 2012 and had 124 locations providing over 10,000 locker spaces throughout the Republic of Ireland.
+All locations were closed on January 31, 2023.
+ParcelMotel also offered a UK address for parcel delivery which allowed customers in Ireland to take advantage of free UK delivery.
+They also offered free/business paid return services, motel-to-motel delivery at special rates and a parcel sending service.

+Finland

 A company called SmartPOST, run by the Finnish Posti Group runs a network of self-service parcel terminals in Finland, Estonia, Latvia and Lithuania.
 The terminals are located in shopping centres and other public premises.
 They enable clients to send and receive parcels and pay for them at the collection point.
 There is a terminal for every Estonian in a range of a 15-minute drive.
 The parcel terminals were introduced to Finland in 2011.
 The parcel terminals and the software running the system are manufactured in Estonia by Cleveron.

+Turkey

+Turkey's national post, the PTT, has been installing domestically produced Kargomat lockers since 2019.